Tom Duffy / Cheryl Ann Gregg / Sharon Jungclaus Gould / Anabel Hopkins / Bruce Kell / Geoff Keller / Tom Lowe

 Creating art has been a part of Elizabeth's life since early childhood.
 Being raised by a creative mother, art was a part of her everyday life.

 While attending college at Western Michigan University, Elizabeth found pure joy in working in pottery.
-Shape, color and form became her creative outlet and she really enjoyed making objects that were functional.
+Shape, color, and form became her creative outlet and she enjoyed making functional objects.

-After receiving a Bachelor’s in Fine Art Degree in 1983, Elizabeth worked until 1997 in accounting, her creative side getting satisfied when there was time.
-It was in 1997 that she discovered beads, their shape, color and different sizes.
+After receiving a Bachelor’s in Fine Arts Degree in 1983, Elizabeth worked until 1997 in accounting, her creative side getting satisfied when there was time.
+It was in 1997 that she discovered beads, their shape, color, and different sizes.
 Elizabeth put her day job on hold and her creative exploration unfolded.
 Designing jewelry was a natural expression for these wonderful objects.
-She learned Native American off-loom weaving techniques, peyote and brick stitches as well as herringbone stitch originating in Africa.
+She learned Native American off-loom weaving techniques, peyote, and brick stitches as well as herringbone stitch originating in Africa.
 Semi-precious stone cabochons were incorporated to make pins and pendants, surrounded by the color and texture of the weaving.